|

 b) The Licensing Act enforcing Sunday closing applied to Monmouthshire

-along with the rest of Wales from 1920 on, but did not apply to England.
+with the rest of Wales from 1920 on, but did not apply to England.

 c) Monmouthshire was included in the Welsh Cemeteries Act 1908